ermolaev/Secure-SMTP-Server/README.md

 ### **Screenshots**
-Check out the [📸 Screenshots](📸%20Screenshots) folder for visuals of the setup process and final results.
+Check out the [Screenshots](Screenshots) folder for visuals of the setup process and final results.